 A prospectus in electronic format may be made available on websites maintained by one or more underwriters, or selling group members, if any, participating in this offering.
-The representative may agree to allocate a number of shares of Class A common stock to underwriters for sale to their online brokerage account holders.
-Internet distributions will be allocated by the representative to underwriters that may make Internet distributions on the same basis as other allocations.
+The representatives may agree to allocate a number of shares of Class A common stock to underwriters for sale to their online brokerage account holders.
+Internet distributions will be allocated by the representatives to underwriters that may make Internet distributions on the same basis as other allocations.

 The underwriters and their respective affiliates are full service financial institutions engaged in various activities, which may include securities trading, commercial and investment banking, financial advisory, investment management, investment research, principal investment, hedging, financing and brokerage activities.
 Certain of the underwriters and their respective affiliates have, from time to time, performed, and may in the future perform, various financial advisory and investment banking services for us, for which they received or will receive customary fees and expenses.
+An affiliate of SunTrust Robinson Humphrey, Inc. is the administrative agent, issuing bank and a lender under our New Credit Agreement.
+An affiliate of Credit Suisse is a lender under our New Credit Agreement.